prthvk/prthvk.github.io/README.md

   <li>Reduced the turn-around time for customer service requests by 60% by developing an email classification application.</li>
   <li>Developed KNNs and Random Forest classification algorithms with an average accuracy of 78%.</li>
     <li>Engineered a CI/CD pipeline for the email classification application with GitHub Actions and Azure Databricks, preparing it for seamless deployment on the Azure cloud platform.</li>
+    <li>Improved the performance of the credit card fraud detection model by developing a neural network, leading to a 25% increase in the F1 score of the model.</li>
+    <li>Achieved a 7%-points increase in recall with feature engineering and data pre-processing compared to the baseline model.</li>
   <li>Designed dialogue flow for NatWest Mobile Banking Application’s CORA chatbot using IBM Watson Assistant for Covid-19 related conversational AI journey/skill for bank online banking to serve 11 million users.</li>
 </ul>